gordonhennesy/dealerinspire-php-contact-form/README.md

 -- this sets up a number of environment variables which Laravel relies on
 - EDIT the .env file (to set up any email, or database account info and passwords (see the config files referred to HERE)
-- composer update
+1. composer update
--- this will install prerequisites for running this Laravel implementation
+    1. this will install prerequisites for running this Laravel implementation
-- php artisan key:generate
+1. php artisan key:generate
-- php artisan migrate
+1. php artisan migrate
-- phpunit # this will run the tests, verifying that emailing, database insertion, and validation on form fields is working
+1. phpunit # this will run the tests, verifying that emailing, database insertion, and validation on form fields is working
+1. If you don't want to reconfigure anything from the .env file, then you can run the file setup.sh
 ## Verification

 Next, run